stroppy-io/stroppy-io.github.io/source/_i18n/en/index.markdown

 - Running tests on demand from CLI.
 - Logging of the test progress - current and final latency, and RPS.
 - Deleting a cluster of virtual machines.
-- Deployment of multiple clusters from a single local machine with isolated. monitoring and a startup console.
+- Deployment of multiple clusters from a single local machine with isolated monitoring and a startup console.

 [Stroppy GitHub](https://github.com/picodata/stroppy)